-In producing this publication the Local Authorities of North Wales shall not be held liable for any errors, omissions or misrepresentations that may be found in this work.
+In producing this publication Gwynedd Council shall not be held liable for any errors, omissions or misrepresentations that may be found in this work.

 Events come in all sizes big and small, but the basic principles of organising an event are fundamentally the same.
-All events have to be well planned. flair, ability and all the good intentions in the world are no substitute for careful and detailed planning.
+All events have to be well planned, flair, ability and all the good intentions in the world are no substitute for careful and detailed planning.
 Your idea may be a good one but what if it isn't going to be financially possible?